Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 Tips for Converting Conversations Into Leads

-Once your widget is live, the next question every beginner asks is: “What do I actually say when someone messages me?”
+Once your widget is live, the very next question every beginner asks is: “Okay, what do I actually say when someone messages me?”

 1. Respond within the first hour.